electrickery/pd-freeverb/README.txt

 written by Olaf Matthes <olaf.matthes@gmx.de>

-based on Freeverb, the free, studio-quality reverb SOURCE CODE in the public domain, Written by Jezar at Dreampoint - http://www.dreampoint.co.uk
+based on Freeverb, the free, studio-quality reverb SOURCE CODE in the public domain, Written by Jezar at Dreampoint - http://www.dreampoint.co.uk.
+Freeverb is Public Domain software.

-This software is published under GPL terms, see file LICENSE.
+The Pd-Max/MSP portions of this software are published under GPL terms, see file LICENSE.

 This is software with ABSOLUTELY NO WARRANTY.
 Use it at your OWN RISK.
 It's possible to damage e.g. hardware or your hearing due to a bug or for other reasons.

-Recent changes:
+Recent changes (1.2.2):
+- fixed the NaN/denormal check,
+- added functionaity to allow filtering on the first delayed signal.

+Changes for 1.2.1:
 - added check for NANs
 - added a hand unrolled version of the perform routine for DSP vector sizes that are a multiple of 8.
 This should speed up things a bit